COMPLAINTS & YOUR ODOUR MANAGEMENT PLAN

 WHAT IS AN ODOUR MANAGEMENT PLAN?

-An odour management plan is a detailed document which outlines how you manage odours on your site(s).
-It should form the basis of daily best practises for your employees and be consulted regularly.
-The plan will give instructions about how to effectively assess, mitigate and manage odour emissions.
+An odour management plan is a detailed document that outlines how you manage odours on your site(s).
+It should form the basis of daily best practices for your employees and be consulted regularly.
+The plan will give instructions about how to assess, mitigate and manage odour emissions effectively.
 It should also include a complaints management procedure, outlining what to do when you receive a complaint.

 When you put together your odour management plan, you should think about who or what ‘receptors’ are near to your site (for example schools, business, homes) and how your emissions may impact them.
 You should also look at each of your processes and take action to minimise their odour output.
 Your plan should also include a robust system for ongoing monitoring.
 This allows you to check the performance of your processes and address any issues before they become problematic.

 HELP!
 MY ODOUR MANAGEMENT PLAN STINKS!

 First of all, don’t worry!
 It’s not unusual for an odour management plan to need a bit of tweaking (or creating).
 The good news is that if your working life is currently a bit quieter due to Covid-19 restrictions, now’s a great time to tackle it.
 There are lots of resources available to help you.
 To get you started, here’s what’s available from the Environment Agency and the IAQM.

 What’s more, our team at Silsoe Odours have plenty of experience and would be happy to talk through your odour queries.
 Please do feel free to give us a call on 01525 860222.